Frequently Asked Questions About Giving to OSC

 WHAT IF WE CAN’T AFFORD TO GIVE FINANCIALLY?

 Sometimes people want to give but cannot give as much as they would like.
 God honors that.
 In the story of The Widow’s Mite (Luke 21:1-4), Jesus teaches that the smallest gifts of the poor count for more than the largest gifts of the wealthy.
-That means everyone can participate equally in the dignity of contributing to good work.
+That means everyone can participate equally in the dignity of contributing to good work regardless of how much or little you are able to give.

 Other times, people cannot afford to give money at all.
 God honors that as well.
-If someone is struggling to pay their own rent, utilities, or food, we find it disgusting when churches still pressure those folks to give money.
+We find it morally reprehensible when churches pressure people who struggle to pay their own rent, utilities, or food to give money to the church.
 To put it bluntly, that is a gross perversion of how the economy of God works.
 In 2 Corinthians 8:13-14, the Apostle Paul writes:

 “I do not mean that there should be relief for others and pressure on you, but it is a question of a fair balance between your present abundance and their need, so that their abundance may be for your need, in order that there may be a fair balance.”

-Paul’s point is pretty simple: those who have extra are asked to give more so that, collectively, we can provide for those who have less.
-If you don’t have enough money to live, please don’t give.
-Instead, let us know so we can help as much as we are able.
+Paul’s point is simple: those who have more are asked to give more so, collectively, we can provide for those who have less.
+If you don’t have enough money to live, please don’t give money to this or any other church.
+Let us know how we can help.
 That’s what the community of God, operating by the economy of God, does.

 SHOULD MY FAMILY BE “TITHING?”